jamwaffles/jamwaffles.github.io/_drafts/huanyang-linuxcnc-2.7-speed-control.md

 ## Final notes and gotchas

-- My spindle would go no lower than 3000 RPM.
-Change the [whichever the lowest freq register is] value to [new value].
-I can get as low as 600 RPM now, not bothered about going lower.
-TODO: Add this note to the register configs in the VFD config block
 - VFD must be on before you open LinuxCNC, otherwise HAL component will not start comms properly (component is loaded at startup and only attempts connection on load)
 - I had huge trouble getting the VFD to communicate.
 Simple solution: make sure `spindle-vfd.enable` is set to `1`.
 - `Modbus comms ok` LED in PyVCP goes red during run; possibly because bus is busy reporting values back or whatever.
 We don't really care, you just don't want it red when the spindle is stopped.